team-rocket-we-are-blasting-of-again/System-Integration-Assignment-3/README.md

 **R8:** As an administrator, I want to be able to delete courses, so that outdated and irrelevant courses can be removed from the system.

+The functional requirements are represented in section 2.1.

 ### 1.2 Services

 - ![Library Service](https://github.com/team-rocket-we-are-blasting-of-again/library-resources-service)